vogt4nick/recipes.vogt4nick.com/recipes/food-lab.md

 Store in an airtight container or resealable bags.

-**Tips & Tricks**
+!!! tip

-* Substitute 30 mL pineapple juice for meat tenderizer in a pinch.
+    Substitute 30 mL pineapple juice for meat tenderizer in a pinch.
 Ultimately, we're introducing enzymes to break down the meat fibers.
 Pineapple juice does this just as well.

 ---